keichi/binary-parser/README.md

 and internally cached.

 If parser's `async` option is `true`, then a callback function has to be passed as an argument.
-This callback should take two arguements like other node.js callbacks:
+This callback should take two arguments like other node.js callbacks:
 `function(err, result)`.

 ### [u]int{8, 16, 32}{le, be}(name [,options])
 Parse bytes as an integer and store it in a variable named `name`. `name` should consist only of alphanumeric characters and start with an alphabet.
 Number of bits can be chosen from 8, 16 and 32.
-Byte-ordering can be either `l` for litte endian or `b` for big endian.
+Byte-ordering can be either `l` for little endian or `b` for big endian.
 With no prefix, it parses as a signed number, with `u` prefixed as an unsigned number.

 ```javascript